Paschale Mysterium

-Paschale Mysterium is Latin for "The mystery of Easter".

-The words have been used as the title of albums of Gregorian chant for Easter.

-Sony

-An album entitled Paschale Mysterium was issued as a vinyl record in 1976; it was re-released by Sony Records in 1998.
+Paschale Mysterium is an album issued as a vinyl record in 1977.
 The music was sung by the German choir Capella Antiqua München directed by its regular conductor Konrad Ruhland.

-Several samples of the album were used without permission for the album MCMXC a.D. by Enigma, for example the antiphon "Procedamus in pace!".
-This antiphon was used in the track "Sadeness (Part I)", which appeared as a single in late 1990, shortly before the album was released.
+Several samples of the album were used without permission for the album MCMXC a.D. by Enigma.
+An example is the antiphon "Procedamus in pace!" which was used in the track "Sadeness (Part I)".
+The track appeared as a single in late 1990, shortly before the album was released.
 After a lawsuit in 1994, compensation was paid.